 Many of those drivers are looking for cars that meet the clean air vehicle guidelines and can get them back into the carpool lanes.

-To do so, the vehicle either has to be a new one or a used one -or unsold prior-year new model – from within or out of the state that never was issued one of California’s clean air stickers.
+To do so, the vehicle either has to be a new one or a used one – from within or out of the state – that never was issued one of California’s clean air stickers.

 TheGreenCarGuy has received scores of emails from people wanting to know how to find out if a car they’re thinking of buying used ever had a sticker.

-Until now, prospective buyers had to trust the sellers’ word if the vehicle didn’t have a visible sticker or show signs of having had one that was removed.
+Until now, prospective buyers of pre-2017 vehicles had to trust the sellers’ word if the vehicle didn’t have a visible sticker or show signs of having had one that was removed.

 That works if the seller is trustworthy and knows the sticker history of the car.
 But sometimes sellers don’t – or aren’t.